-Deprivation of Liberty Safeguards (DoLS) provide legal protection for vulnerable people in a hospital or care home who may be being cared for in a way which deprives them of their liberty in order to protect them from harm.
-These safeguards were introduced by government legislation in 2007 as part of the Mental Health Act.
-They are an amendment to the Mental Capacity Act 2005.
-If you want to know more about this legislation and the Codes of Practice which explain how the law is to be implemented, they are available on the Welsh Government website.
+The Deprivation of Liberty Safeguards (DoLS) provide legal protection for vulnerable people in a hospital or care home who may be being cared for in a way which deprives them of their liberty in order to protect them from harm.
+These safeguards were introduced by government legislation in 2007 as part of the Mental Capacity Act 2005.
+If you want to know more about this legislation and the Codes of Practice which explain how the law is to be implemented, these links will be useful:

-The safeguards are intended to protect the rights of people who lack the ability or capacity to make decisions about the care or treatment they need; perhaps because of a condition like dementia, a mental health problem, profound learning disability or brain injury.
+The safeguards are intended to protect the rights of people who lack the ability or capacity to make decisions about the care, treatment and accommodation they need, perhaps because of a condition like dementia, a mental health problem, profound learning disability or brain injury.

 Who do the Safeguards apply to?

 - are in a residential or nursing home, or an in-patient in a hospital (NHS or private).
 The Health Board will complete assessments on hospital wards.